emiestevarena/OpenCATe/README.md

 1. Via Repl.it, click on the icon and test online.
 [![Run on Repl.it](https://repl.it/badge/github/emiestevarena/OpenCATe)](https://repl.it/github/emiestevarena/OpenCATe)
 2. Via releases.
 Install OpenJDK14 and download binaries tagged as prerelease.
 Extract and run via "java -jar filename.jar" on terminal.

+# How it's designed
+1. If you've been this far the folder out/sequence has the UML in png, as exported from the sequence.plantuml file.